 - In which ways am I better than I was before?

-“If a virtue promises happiness, prosperity, and peace, then progress in virtue is a progress in each of these” – Epictetus
+“If virtue promises happiness, prosperity, and peace, then progress in virtue is progress in each of these for to whatever point the perfection of anything brings us, progress is always an approach toward it.” – Epictetus

-Common stoic virtues include discipline, wisdom, morality, and courage.
+Common stoic virtues include temperance, wisdom, justice, and courage.

-- Discipline refers to our ability to manage our desires and to take control of our actions.
+- Temperance or self-control refers to our ability to manage our desires and to take control of our actions.

 - Wisdom is the ability to separate the things that are good for us from the things that are bad for us, which drives us to happiness.

-- Courage, in stoic philosophy, entails the endurance of discomfort and painful situations.
+- Courage, in stoic philosophy, entails the endurance of discomfort and harsh situations.

-Practicing stoicism is about embodying the principles and utilizing them in times of difficulty.
+Practicing stoicism is about embodying the principles and utilizing them most of the time in our daily life.
 Tools such as journaling, meditating, or talking to a friend can help us reflect, practice, and implement these principles in our lives.
-We don’t need to be strict stoic philosophers to benefit from stoic ideas.
+It’s important to keep in mind that we are not required to be strict stoic philosophers to benefit from stoic ideas.
 We can start by differentiating the things we can control from the things we cannot (for example, the weather versus our mood about the weather).
-We can practice dealing with difficult situations by anticipating and envisioning them in advance.
-We can work to accept and love the events that happen in our lives and work towards reaching tranquility.
+We can also practice dealing with difficult situations by anticipating and envisioning them in advance.
+Another example can be to work on accepting the events that happen in our lives and work towards reaching tranquility.